ammar8020/social-pocket-analyzer/README.md

 # Social Pocket Analyzer

-> Intention analysis for twitter users
+> Intention Analysis for Twitter users

-Social pocket analyzer is a web application (built using MERN stack) and android application that performs intention analysis over tweets.
-Those Twitter users who have a lot of audience and followers, who have no time to manage their twitter account and wanted to know what is their audience thinks about them and gave the reaction about their different tweets on twitter.
+Social Pocket Analyzer (SPA) is an AI-powered web application (built using the MERN stack, Python, Tensorflow, Scikit-learn, Keras, Pytorch) and android application that performs Intention Analysis (Enhanced Sentiment Analysis) on tweets.
+Those Twitter users who have a lot of audience and followers with no time to manage their twitter account will quickly be able to  know what their audience thinks and gave reactions about their different tweets on twitter.
 This system provides enhanced sentiment analysis of the social media account.
-Categorizing the tweets and their replies into Appreciated, Abusive, Disappointed, Serious Concern, Suggestion, General trend sections.
-This system will help to manage the tweets and their analysis.
-In social pocket analyzer, users have their own accounts and they can see the analysis in the form of graph.
+It Categorizes the tweets and their replies into Appreciated, Abusive, Disappointed, Serious Concern, Suggestion, General trend sections.
+This system helps to manage the tweets and their analysis.
+In social pocket analyzer, users have their own accounts and they can see the analysis in the form of a graph and relevant visualizations.
 Users can also see notification through this application.
-This will ultimately lead to authentic and short time analysis of people reaction towards tweet.
+This will ultimately lead to an authentic and short-time analysis of people reaction towards tweet.

 ## App Info